Contrast-Security-OSS/docs/content/user/agent/net/rules/Level2Rules-InstrumentationTriggerRules.md

 #### Pattern

 **Event:**
-  Each event element must have a Method sub element and at least one of the following sub elements: This Object, Params, or Return Object
+  Each event element must have a Method sub element and at least one of the following sub elements: This Object, Params, or Return Object.

   * event [className=CLASS_NAME] [enterOnly=ENTER_ONLY] [performPreMatchSubstring=PERFORM_PRE_MATCH_SUBSTRING]
     * CLASS_NAME: *optional*